ReasonEdit: Editing Vision-Language Models using Human Reasoning: Introduction

 We propose ReasonEdit, the first reasoning-enhanced VLM editor.
 To align visual and textual details, ReasonEdit pairs each reasoning statement with image patches as visual evidence, which can be user-provided or VLM-approximated.
 During editing, ReasonEdit embeds image-text queries into a codebook as \textit{keys} alongside human reasoning statements as \textit{values}.
 During inference, the reasoning statements can then be selectively retrieved as appropriate context for future samples.
 By avoiding model weight updates and relying on retrieval, our solution avoids degrading the VLM's performance while maintaining low computational cost.
-We propose a novel multi-modal topology-balanced embedding method.
-Building on an insight that vision and language layers can each be biased towards their own modality, we propose treating multi-modal embeddings as nodes in a graph and measuring \textit{modularity}, a widely-used measure of community-connectedness in network science.
+To improve retrieval in multi-modal embedding space, we propose a novel topology-balanced multi-modal embedding method.
+Building on an observation that vision and language layers can each be biased towards their own modality, we propose treating multi-modal embeddings as nodes in a graph and measuring \textit{modularity}, a widely-used measure of community-connectedness in network science.
 Using such embedding, queries and appropriate facts become neighbors, enabling better retrieval and highly generalizable edits.

 In our experiments on four state-of-the-art VLMs using two human-rationale-included VQA datasets, ReasonEdit consistently achieves state-of-the-art performance on the standard model editing metrics: Our method successfully generalizes edits to similar images and questions without degrading model performance.
 It consistently demonstrates high performance and computing efficiency in the sequential editing, indicating its real-time usability with human feedback.
 Even further, we show that ReasonEdit induces new forms of generalization (Fig.~\ref{fig:problem_definition}), extending edits to samples that share underlying reasoning and to those where the same error-inducing facts appear in varying visual contexts.